 Course Reserves (formerly Adopt-a-Text)

-Course Reserves (formerly Adopt-a-Text), will be open in Canvas on Monday, August 2, 2021 for Fall term.
+Course Reserves (formerly Adopt-a-Text), will be open in Canvas on Monday, November 8, 2021 for Winter term.

 Library staff will acquire as many ebooks as possible for classes.